F1 2023 calendar: All 23 Grand Prix this year

 This year sees 23 races held in a record-breaking calendar, as Max Verstappen looks to make it three in a row following back-to-back World Championship triumphs.

-Lewis Hamilton and his Mercedes team will be targeting further improvement following a disappointing 2022 season, while Ferrari will be looking to learn from last year’s mishaps and errors as they eye their first Drivers title in 16 years.
+Lewis Hamilton and his Mercedes team have found further improvements so far this year following a disappointing 2022 season.
+Meanwhile Ferrari are struggling to match their strong start to 2022.

 There are new faces on the grid too - such as Oscar Piastri and Nyck de Vries - and all 20 drivers will be itching to get back on track after a three-month break with the official pre-season test in Bahrain before the first race of the season a week later.